evilgenius786/google-serp-scraper/README.md

 # google-serp-scraper
-Scrapes data from Google SERP
+Scrapes data from Google SERP by mimicing old browser.